1310aditya/Introduction_to_Bokeh/README.md

-# Introduction_to_Bokeh
+# Introduction to Bokeh

-Assignment for coursework completion of 690V- Visual Analytics.
+*Assignment for coursework completion of 690V- Visual Analytics.*

+Tasks Completed-
+* Introduction to Anaconda Distribution
+* Introduction to Jupyter Notebooks
+* Introduction to Bokeh Visualizing Environment

+**Source of Data** - gapminder.com